a23956491z/all_notes/Programming Lang/RISC-V.md

 ### Instruction Combination by format
 Due to MIPS I-format has more immediate bits, it has no other space reserver to *function code* .
 If force to put *function code* in it, it would not have enough space to put 2 5-bit register address.

-Therefore, `SLLI Rd, Rs, immediate` is forced to split in two part :
+Therefore, `SLLI Rd, Rs, immediate` is forced to split in two part by requirements of *function code* :
 ```Assembly
 LDR 	Ri, immediate;
 SLLI 	Rd, Rs, Ri;